 The cabbage butterfly caterpillar feeds on cabbages and other cruciferous vegetables.

-The state of California and the states that are nearby have sustained significant damage, which is estimated to be in the millions of dollars.
+California and the nearby states have sustained significant damage, estimated to be in the millions of dollars.

 Even though birds can eat Cabbage White caterpillars, they cause significant economic damage yearly.

-Adult Cabbage White butterflies feed on flowers that are yellow or white in color, and as a result, they have no direct impact on cruciferous plants.
+Adult Cabbage White butterflies feed on yellow or white flowers, and as a result, they have no direct impact on cruciferous plants.

-Adult butterflies have vivid coloration, which ranges from off-white to cream, alongside a black or dark gray body.
+Adult butterflies have vivid coloration, ranging from off-white to cream, and a black or dark gray body.

-The dark spots that females of this species have on the middle section of their wings are another way they can be distinguished from males of the species.
+Females of this species have dark spots on the middle section of their wings, another way they can be distinguished from males.

 The underside of the wings has a color that is somewhere between cream and white.
 This species’ ability to hide on flowers by folding its wings helps it avoid being noticed.